jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E476: Invalid command: invalid

 If so, it's not a bug.
-The error is raised at compile time, not at runtime.
+The error is given at compile time, not at runtime.
 You can check this by replacing `Func()` with `:defcompile`:
 ```vim
 vim9script